lkdjiin/deploying-rails-reading-notes/readme.md

 but without any other changes (i.e no specific ruby version) will be a good started point.

+    sudo apt-get install vim -y

+Copy/paste dotfiles in the project directory (vagrant root) then

+    cp /vagrant/.vimrc ~/.vimrc
+    cp -r /vagrant/.vim .

+And remove dotfiles from project directory.
+Do similar thing for `.gitconfig`, `.gemrc` and `.inputrc`.
+Then package the box:

+    vagrant package
+    vagrant box remove precise32_with_ruby193 virtualbox
+    vagrant box add precise32_with_ruby193 package.box

 2.2 Configuring Networks and Multiple Virtual Machines
 ------------------------------------------------------